ibm-cloud-docs/secure-enterprise/deploy-regions.md

 1. Understand that completing this tutorial might result in costs to your account.
 [Cloud automation for {{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/deploy-arch-ibm-code-engine-413843d9-8962-48a5-8ab5-dfcf4429372c-global){: external} was customized to create `Example Corps' infrastructure`.
 For more information about associated costs for using {{site.data.keyword.codeengineshort}}, go to [Pricing for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-pricing).

-1. Make sure that you have the following access roles to create a project and permission to create the project tool resources within the account:
+1. Make sure that you have the following access roles to create a project and permission to create the project tooling resources within the account:
     * The Editor role on the {{site.data.keyword.cloud_notm}} Projects service.
     * The Editor and Manager role on the {{site.data.keyword.bplong}} service
     * The Viewer role on the resource group for the project